lypd0/DeadPotato/README.md

    - exe: Execute a program with NT AUTHORITY\SYSTEM privileges (Does not support interactivity).
    - newadmin: Create a new administrator user on the local system.
    - shell: Manages to achieve a semi-interactive shell (NOTE: Very bad OpSec!)
+   - mimisam: Attempts to dump the SAM database with Mimikatz.
+(NOTE: This will write mimikatz to disk!)
+   - defender: Either enables or disables Windows Defender's real-time protection.
 ```

 ## ❔Quick Start - How To Use